chainwayxyz/citrea-docs/developer-documentation/schnorr-secp256r1.md

-## secp256r1 and Schnorr Precompiles
+# secp256r1 & Schnorr Precompiles

 The secp256r1 and Schnorr precompiles are enabled with the [Tangerine](https://www.blog.citrea.xyz/tangerine-upgrade-bitvm-activation-on-clementine/) upgrade of Citrea.
 In this document we will go over the details of these precompiles and how to use them.

-#### secp256r1 Curve Support ([RIP 7212](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7212.md))
+### secp256r1 Curve Support ([RIP 7212](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7212.md))

 RIP 7212 is an improvement proposal that introduces a precompile support for the secp256r1 curve.
 In Citrea, like other EVM rollups, this precompile is available at address `0x0000000000000000000000000000000000000100`.

 This precompile enables a whole new set of applications and use cases, such as:

-- **Hardware \& Biometric Authentication**: Native support of secp256r1 allows smart contracts to directly validate the signatures from secure enclaves and passkey devices, such as Apple's [Secure Enclave](https://support.apple.com/guide/security/secure-enclave-sec59b0b31ff/web), Android's [Keystore](https://developer.android.com/privacy-and-security/keystore), Yubikeys, and WebAuthn authenticators.
+* **Hardware & Biometric Authentication**: Native support of secp256r1 allows smart contracts to directly validate the signatures from secure enclaves and passkey devices, such as Apple's [Secure Enclave](https://support.apple.com/guide/security/secure-enclave-sec59b0b31ff/web), Android's [Keystore](https://developer.android.com/privacy-and-security/keystore), Yubikeys, and WebAuthn authenticators.
-- **Account Abstraction \& Smart Wallets**: Combining features above with account abstraction \& smart wallets, self-custodial platforms can be built much more easily and efficiently, such as [Tanari](https://www.tanari.io/).
+* **Account Abstraction & Smart Wallets**: Combining features above with account abstraction & smart wallets, self-custodial platforms can be built much more easily and efficiently, such as [Tanari](https://www.tanari.io/).
 It also improves the security and the UX perspective of applications massively.
-- **Gas-efficient signature verification**: With this precompile, secp256r1 signature verification comes down to `3450` gas, which is significantly cheaper than any other existing smart contract verification method.
+* **Gas-efficient signature verification**: With this precompile, secp256r1 signature verification comes down to `3450` gas, which is significantly cheaper than any other existing smart contract verification method.

-##### Technical Details
+#### Technical Details

 The precompile accepts a 160-byte input, which is a concatenation of:

 1. `Message Hash (32 bytes)`: The 32-byte hash of the message that was signed.
 2. `Signature r value (32 bytes)`: The r component of the ECDSA signature.
 3. `Signature s value (32 bytes)`: The s component of the ECDSA signature.